SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_1_space_turtle_chomp.md

 Step 2.
 Select File --&gt; New File you should see your program window

 Step 3.
-As it is a great idea to save your project at the beginning of any new development, select File --&gt; Save and name the file, I called mine kbgame1.py.
+As it is a great idea to save your project at the beginning of any new development, select File --&gt; Save and name the file (I called mine kbgame1.py)

  VS Code may ask if you want to install a Python extension, feel free to follow the prompts and do so.